Gail Vittori: Work

 In 1989, Vittori proposed a conceptual framework for what evolved as the City of Austin's Green Building Program, the only U.S. program recognized at the 1992 U.N.
-Earth Summit in Rio de Janeiro, and the first green building program in the world.
-Along with Pliny Fisk III, she oversaw the program's early stage development through 1992.
+Earth Summit in Rio de Janeiro, and considered the first green building program in the world.
+Along with Pliny Fisk III, she oversaw the program's early stage development through 1992 in collaboration with the City of Austin.
 Austin's Green Builder Program influenced the formation of the U.S. Green Building Council and LEED, in addition to scores of policies throughout the U.S. and abroad.
 Additionally, from 1988 to 1998, she served on the city's Solid Waste Advisory Commission, six of those years as founding chair, a committee formed in response to a successful initiative co-coordinated by Vittori to cancel a proposed waste-to-energy municipal solid waste incinerator.
 Her work on establishing pay as you throw recycling residential programs, in addition to recycling programs for the city's commercial and multi-family sectors, has led Austin to having one of the nation's most successful recycling programs.
 Her work in this area continues with promoting zero waste by 2040, adopted by the Austin City Council in January 2009.
-Vittori is on the advisory boards of Natural Home magazine and Environmental Building News.
+Vittori served on the advisory boards of Natural Home magazine and Environmental Building News.
+She was the 2015 recipient of the Hanley Award for Vision and Leadership -- the only woman to receive that award, and, in 2020, received the U.S. Green Building Council's Kate Hurst Leadership Award.